MarcoJanse/AZ-305/MS-Learn/MS-Learn-notes-AZ-305.md

   - Define the client's permissions for those resources.
   - Specify how long the client's shared access signature is valid.

+#### Key Vault availability and redundancy

+The contents of your key vault are replicated within the region and to a secondary region at least 150 miles away, but within the same geography to maintain high durability of your keys and secrets

+In the rare event that an entire Azure region is unavailable, the requests that you make of Azure Key Vault in that region are automatically routed (failed over) to a secondary region (except as noted).
+When the primary region is available again, requests are routed back (failed back) to the primary region.
+Again, you don't need to take any action because this happens automatically.

+##### Caveats to be aware of

+- In the event of a region failover, it may take a few minutes for the service to fail over.
+Requests made during this time before failover may fail.
+- If you're using private link to connect to your key vault, it may take up to 20 minutes for the connection to be re-established in the event of a failover.
+- During failover, your key vault is in read-only mode.
+Requests supported in this mode:
+  - List certificates
+  - Get certificates
+  - List secrets
+  - Get secrets
+  - List keys
+  - Get (properties of) keys
+  - Encrypt
+  - Decrypt
+  - Wrap
+  - Unwrap
+  - Verify
+  - Sign
+  - Backup
+- During failover, you won't be able to make changes to key vault properties.
+You won't be able to change access policy or firewall configurations and settings.

+After a failover is failed back, all request types (including read and write requests) are available.

 ## Monitor

 - **Azure Monitor Logs** lets you collect and organize data from resources that you monitor.
 You configure what data is gathered and how it's organized in the platform.
 Other features in Azure Monitor automatically store their data in Logs.
 You can use the stored data with your collected data to help monitor the performance of your environment.